How to Update a WordPress Site

-How to Update Your WordPress Website Like a Pro
+How to Update a WordPress Site Like a Pro

 It’s essential to keep your WordPress website updated.
 Updates include updating the WordPress core, themes and plugins installed on your website.
 When site owners skip updates, they are leaving their websites at risk.